todd-bush/grit/README.md

     --threads=<number>          number of concurrent processing threads, default is 10 --start-date=<string>       start date for bydate in YYYY-MM-DD format.
     --end-date=<string>         end date for bydate in YYYY-MM-DD format.
-    --verbose
+    --file=<string>             output file for the by date file.
+Sends to stdout by default --verbose
 ```